Privacy Policy

 We are a data controller of your personal data and act as a data processor for our clients and their partners in the capacity of providing the services they have contracted to us.

-We have a dedicated data protection officer (“DPO”).
-You can contact the DPO using the details below or by writing to the above address, marking it for the attention of the DPO or going to our Contact page.
+We have a designated Data Protection Lead ("DPL") who oversees our compliance with data protection law.
+You can contact the DPL using the details below or by writing to the above address, marking it for the attention of the DPO or going to our Contact page.

 All the companies named above are registered with the Information Commissioner’s Office (ICO) in the UK and details can be checked at the ICO website - https://ico.org.uk/